Creative Control is in Your Hands with a DSLR

 DSLR cameras are ideal for photographers who require the best possible image quality and performance, as well as total creative control.
 DSLR cameras offer the ultimate flexibility of interchangeable lenses, flashguns and accessories, so you aren't limited to a single photographic genre - instead your creative options are limitless.
-Indeed, the key feature of any digital SLR is the ability to change lenses to suit your shoot and there's glass for every eventuality - from telephoto lenses for distant subjects through to Marco lenses for working up close.
+The key feature of any digital SLR is the ability to change lenses to suit your shoot and there's glass for every eventuality - from telephoto lenses for distant subjects through to Marco lenses for working up close.
 This makes DSLRs a must for professional and enthusiast photographers, but they're not just suited to advanced users - beginners wanting to improve their skills will certainly benefit from making the jump from compact camera to DSLR and can always utilise the automatic functions such as face detection, scene recognition and guide modes while perfecting their use of manual modes.

 Whether you're thinking of buying a first digital SLR camera or upgrading from your current model, with all the options available to you making the right choice can be tricky.
 This guide will teach you what to look for in your new DSLR camera and empower you to choose a camera that'll take your creativity to the next level.

 The first question people new to DSLR photography ask is which brand they should go for?
 There's no right or wrong answer here - the simple truth is that all the camera brands we stock offer excellent options - otherwise they wouldn't still be in business.
 Rather than get bogged down with which brand is best, you are much better placed to consider all the models available within your budget and make your decision based on their specifications and features.